Sunday, January 12, 2025

 Get like me, get like Party Girl

 "Holy- Any other song.
 I don't care it was an accident!
 F- I'm unplugging it.
-Here.
-Let me give you twenty dollars." said Robert, followed by a muffled, "They can make change at the register," and a full-volume "Alicia, what's up?'
+Sorry!
+Okay?
+Sorry.
+I'm sorry.
+No, look, don't- here.
+Here's twenty bucks." said Robert, followed by a muffled, "They can make change at the register," and a full-volume, "Alicia, what's up?'

-"I'm just about to get started," said Alicia, just above a whisper.
+"I'm just about to get started," she said, just above a whisper.

 Alicia searched for an excuse and found one several seconds after it was her turn to speak, "I had to wait until she was asleep.
 Keep an eye on your phone.
 I will be loping your way in, I hope, 20 minutes so be-"